Domino43/.github/CONTRIBUTING.md

 Checklist before submitting a PR.
 If you are unsure about any of these points don't be shy to ask before submitting.

 * You have conviction in the solution proposed
+* You have followed the guidance for submitting work
 * It is complete to the best of your knowledge
-* You believe it will sail through the PR review
 * You have added tests
   * 100% branch coverage preferred
   * All expected input/usage scenarios covered